Team2584/FRC-Scouting-App-2023/README.md

 # FRC Scouting App Instructions

 1. Download the code.
-2. Put the following code into the console:
+2. Put the following code into the console (of the root directory):

         npm install
         npm run dev